 - A. Work accomplished during Schedule Inspections or higher-level maintenance do not require individual log book entries.
 The maintenance package is the record of compliance.
-On all other types of maintenance, a log book entry is required, in addition to completing the original paperwork issued in the package. - B. The Aircraft Flight and Maintenance log book and the DMI Log (form SCA/MTC/014) will be reviewed by the Pilot-in-Command before each flight and by maintenance personnel at each scheduled maintenance check.
+On all other types of maintenance, a log book entry is required, in addition to completing the original paperwork issued in the package. - B. The Aircraft Flight and Maintenance log book and the DMI Log (form SCA/MTC/065 ) will be reviewed by the Pilot-in-Command before each flight and by maintenance personnel at each scheduled maintenance check. - C. An authorized engineer will enter all corrective actions he/she has taken regarding discrepancies.
+His/her signature in the corrective action column constitutes the airworthiness release required under CASR 135.709 B (2) (i), (ii), (iii), and (iv).